 Culture, migration, ethnicity in contemporary Spain; the Brazilian photogrpaher Sebastiao Salgado.

-Dr Andrew Van Der Vlies
+Prof Andrew Van Der Vlies

 South African literature forms the undercurrent of my long-term research, though I have also focussed on African writing and politics more broadly, as well as commonwealth and postcolonial publishing and print cultures.
 Other research areas include contemporary visual art and cultural studies.